Cheryl Hyman

-Cheryl L. Hyman is the vice provost for academic alliances at Arizona State University and former Chancellor of City Colleges of Chicago.
+Cheryl L. Hyman is the director of the Gates Foundation Pathways Strategy and the former vice provost for academic alliances at Arizona State University and former chancellor of City Colleges of Chicago.
 During her tenure at City Colleges of Chicago, she launched the Reinvention of City Colleges program in 2010, and the City Colleges' College to Careers program in 2011.
-She is also the author of Reinvention: The Promise and Challenge of Transforming a Community College System.
+She is also the author of Reinvention: The Promise and Challenge of Transforming a Community College System, and in 2023 was elected to the Illinois Institute of Technology Board of Trustees.

 Early life

-Cheryl L. Hyman was born in Chicago, Illinois.
+Hyman was born in Chicago, Illinois.
 Hyman grew up on the West Side of Chicago in the Henry Horner Homes housing project later known for significant gang violence.
 She attended Orr High School, but dropped out due to the challenges of her home life.
 After returning to high school, graduating, and attending trade school she said she found herself "without a marketable credential and substantial student debt."
 She attended Olive–Harvey College, earning an associate degree and then transferred to the Illinois Institute of Technology, where she completed a bachelor's in computer science.

 She also graduated from the Kellogg School of Management of Northwestern University with an Executive MBA, and received a Masters of Arts from North Park University in community development with a certification in non-profit management.
 After college, Hyman began working at Commonwealth Edison as a development analyst, later becoming the company's director of government and legislative affairs, and then the company's Vice President of strategy and business intelligence.
 She worked there for fourteen years, when she was selected by Chicago Mayor Richard M. Daley to serve as the Chancellor of the City Colleges of Chicago.